CenturyLinkCloud/PublicKB/loglogic-eos-faqs.md

 *	The web portal, is highly customizable, intuitive to use, and much more interactive than the previous Log Management solution portal.
 *	There is a mobile app available for Apple IOS, and very soon (September 2019) on the Android platform that enables users to review current Incidents.
 *	There is a Cloud Security Monitoring upgrade available to help customers achieve visibility across their environments where they’ve moved to the cloud – with the same focus on illuminating those potential indicators of compromise and attack throughout their entire enterprise.
 *	There is a Security Operations Center(SOC) Monitoring option providing customers a shared team resource to provide 24x7x365 eyes-on-glass monitoring to fulfill those Tier 1 & 2 Security Operations Center(SOC) Analyst needs for initial triage and notification.
-This specialized team of engineers are providing this service to many Fortune 500 enterprises for other CenturyLink security products and services.
+This specialized team of engineers are providing this service to many Fortune 500 enterprises for other Lumen security products and services.

 **Q: What if customers have more questions?**